eduardotaveiga/Data-Science---Min-Max_Classification/README.md

 # Data-Science---Min-Max_Classification
 Trying to predict whether we should buy, sell or hold a specific stock.

-*This work is currently on progress*
+*This work is currently in progress*

 First things first, a brief disclaimer: it is not my intention to give any kind of investment recommendation and I do not guarantee that you will have any benefits by using or replicating what is shown here.
 Everything was done only considering educational purposes.